Are you ready to move beyond the headlines? Have discussions, not heated debates? Start a Policy Circle in your community.

-The Policy Circle makes it easy to bring women from your community together for meaningful conversation about the issues.
+The Policy Circle makes it easy to bring women from your community together for meaningful conversation about policy.
 You don’t need to be a policy expert or politically active; you just need a mind of your own and a desire to develop your views.
 Gather a small group of women to read a policy brief and discuss.
 Our website provides the all tools you need.

-- believe in individual possibility – that free enterprise creates the best opportunities for all to pursue their dreams and improve their lives
+- Believe free-enterprise creates the best opportunities for all to pursue their dreams and improve their lives

-When you and a friend organize a Circle, you will have access to policy discussion materials that provide the foundation for your discussions and a website to help you personalize, start, manage and grow your Circle.
-Sound interesting?
-Read on.
+When you and a friend organize a Circle, you will have access to policy materials for your discussion and a website to help you personalize, start, manage and grow your Circle.

 How do Circles work?

-Circle conversations are the cornerstone of The Policy Circle experience.
-Women gather together in someone’s home to discuss a Policy Brief, produced by the Policy Circle, that summarizes the work of leading scholars on various policy areas, including economic growth, healthcare, education among others (we agree to a truce on social issues that be divisive and distracting).
-A few points about Circles:
+Read a Policy Brief, available from the Policy Circle website, that summarizes the work of leading scholars in policy areas such as economic growth, healthcare and education among others (we agree to a truce on divisive and distracting social issues).

 “Thank you for hosting us last night.
 More importantly, thank you for having the vision to organize this group.
 I can’t tell you how inspiring it is to have an outlet for intelligent, constructive and educational conversation about the serious issues we all face today.
 For so long, I have silently worried about where our state and country is headed and, as an individual, the problem seems overwhelmingly impossible to tackle.
 With others, there is strength and power – both in ideas and actions – and, suddenly, the potential for change seems very possible.